Richard Bach

 Richard David Bach (born June 23, 1936) is an American writer.
-He has written numerous works of fiction and also non-fiction flight-related titles.
+He has written numerous flight-related works of fiction and non-fiction.
 His works include Jonathan Livingston Seagull (1970) and Illusions: The Adventures of a Reluctant Messiah (1977), both of which were among the 1970s' biggest sellers.

 Most of Bach's books have been semi-autobiographical, using actual or fictionalized events from his life to illustrate his philosophy.
 His books espouse his philosophy that our apparent physical limits and mortality are merely appearance.
-Bach is noted for his love of aviation and for his books related to flying in a metaphorical context.
+Bach is noted for his love of aviation and his books related to flying in a metaphorical context.
 He has flown as a hobby since the age of 17.
 In late August 2012, Bach was severely injured when on approach to landing at Friday Harbor, Washington, his aircraft clipped some power lines and crashed upside down in a field.

 Early life

 Bach was born in Oak Park, Illinois, to Roland R. and Ruth Shaw Bach.
 His father was an American Red Cross chapter manager.
-Bach attended Long Beach State College in 1955.
+Bach graduated from California State University, Long Beach in 1955.

 Bach's first airplane flight occurred at age 14, when his mother was campaigning for a seat on the council of Long Beach, California.
 Her campaign manager, Paul Marcus, mentioned that he flew airplanes and invited Richard on a flight in his Globe Swift.